-Click Start to begin processing and displaying data: A. If you selected Begin archiving data immediately or Begin archiving
+2. Click Start to begin processing and displaying data:

 - If you get an error message Data acquisition is canceled - timed out while trying to acquire data, see Troubleshooting below for suggestions on possible causes and solutions. - Outputs and displays can be reconfigured without interrupting data acquisition.
 For example: - If you start a cast and realize that you forgot to set up serial data output, you can select Configure Outputs and make and save the desired changes, without interrupting data acquisition.
 Once the changes are saved, serial data will output to the desired COM port. - Similarly, if you forgot to select some variables for a display, you can right click in the display to modify it, select the desired variables, and save the changes without interrupting data acquisition.
 Once the changes are saved, the display will show the additional variables.